Data & sync

 Connected calendars

-Google and Outlook connections are optional
+Google and Outlook calendar connections are optional

 If you connect Google Calendar or Outlook, Cavatim imports the calendar data you choose so you can see meetings and existing commitments in the planner.
 You control which accounts and calendars are connected, and you can disconnect them again from Settings.